What to expect from a newborn photography session with Karen Kimmins Newborn Photography in Wellington, Somerset.

 CAN I CHOOSE THE STYLING OF THE SESSION?

 Yes!
-Once the deposit has been paid, I will send you a link to my online questionnaire, where you can let me know things like wether you prefer a more natural style of newborn photography or if you want more posed and with props images, likes and dislikes of colours etc. Alternatively, we can arrange a phone call to discuss your session.
+Once the deposit has been paid, I will send you a link to my online questionnaire, where you can let me know things like wether you prefer a more natural style of newborn photography or if you want to use certain props, likes and dislikes of colours and background colour for the parent shots etc. I will also have a few baskets of wraps, bonnets & headbands which you can help to choose on the day of your session.
+Alternatively, we can arrange a phone call to discuss the styling of your session.

 IS THERE A MINIMUM SPEND?